Stonesjtu/go-docker/README.md

 Linked to the system users (or ldap), user will have their home mounted automatically as well as other configured directories according to required priviledges in container.
 They will be to run jobs with their uid/gid or as root in the container.

+Go-Docker supports a plugin system to manage authentication, scheduling and execution of containers.

-User specify his job command line and requirements (docker image, cpu, ram).
+User specify his job command line and requirements (docker image, cpu, ram) via a CLI tool and go-d-web Web UI.

+## Status

+In development

 ## Scheduler

-scheduler is in charge of scheduling pending jobs and running them on an executor
+scheduler is in charge of scheduling pending jobs and running them on an executor.

 There is only one scheduler running